darraghoriordan/use-miller/apps/frontend/src/docs/page-content/miller-start/get-started/introduction.md

 1. Likely a very small user base (<5000 DAU).
 1. Ability to grow with success - easily extract microservices or serverless functions later
 1. Ability to expose the api to clients other than web apps in the future (e.g. a mobile app or ChatGPT plugin).
+1. Provide (all the) features and let the user delete what they don't want

 Miller Start deliberately avoids the use of microservices, kubernetes, serverless and other "cloud first" technologies.
 It's designed to be simple, easy to understand and easy to manage.